Multilingual Enrichment - Entity Enricher Documentation

 array of primitivesYesdict[str, list[str]]

-objectNoMark individual fields inside the object instead
+objectNoMark individual fields inside the object instead — unless the object is one row per language, see below

 array of objectsNoMark individual fields inside items instead